This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-Hazel pinched the hot crispy bread from the metal toaster and quickly dropped it on a plate.
-She spread butter on her toast and looked over her shoulder at her husband.
+She took a plate from a dish rack, pinched the hot, crispy bread from the metal toaster, and tossed it on the plate.
 “I know, but you’ve gotta understand, BJ.
-I’ve counseled and dealt with smart-mouth, know-it-all kids for almost 200 days.
-And after today, I’m going on vacation.
-I do not have time to deal with two teenage criminals added to the quarrelsome duo we already have, and neither do I trust them.
+I’ve dealt with smart-mouth, know-it-all kids for almost 200 days.
+After today, I’m on vacation, and I do not need two teenage criminals added to the quarrelsome duo we already have, and neither do I trust them.
 It’s way too much headache, honey.”

 “Can’t you have a heart?
 I thought you loved children.”
 BJ’s wide forehead puckered.